Print3M/epic/README.md

 - Built-in modularity – you choose what you want to include!
 - Built-in global context support – no memory permission changes.
 - Built-in dead-code elimination – the smallest payload on the market.
-- Predictable PIC compilation – no implicit syscalls, no unexpected code.
+- Predictable PIC compilation – no implicit syscalls, no unexpected code, no dependencies.
 - Built-in minimal `libc` and `win32` written for PIC compatibility.
 - Built-in C and C++ (and mixing) support.
 - More...